5 Easy Tips to Increase Your Dog's Lifespan

 - Overweight puppies stress their joints as they grow and tend to develop arthritis as they get old.
 An older, thin dog with arthritis might not even show clinical signs, while an obese dog will have problems getting out of the bed or even going outside to pee.

 Why Should I Feed My Dog a Homemade Raw Diet?

-- Although there are no studies to prove that a homemade prey type diet is more effective in increasing your dog's lifespan, there was a study done by European researchers and they found that dogs fed any homemade diet lived almost 3 years longer than when fed a commercial diet.
+- Although there are no studies to prove that a homemade prey type diet is more effective in increasing your dog's lifespan, there was a study done by European researchers and they found that dogs fed any homemade diet lived almost three years longer than when fed a commercial diet.

 - Feeding a good quality commercial diet may help your dog live longer, but there is no proof of this.
 Pet foods are not regulated like human foods and if a company chooses to make a claim on its food, no one can stop them.
 None of the dry dog foods sold to keep your dog alive longer have been tested.

 - Some dog breeders and rescue organizations recommend a raw diet since the kibble in dog food is so often made up of corn and other fillers.
 A raw diet made up of mostly bones and raw meat will meet his needs naturally without the use of grains, which may cause joint disease that will decrease a dog's life expectancy.

 - Feeding your dog raw bones as part of his diet may prevent him from developing dental disease until he is very old.
 Dental disease is present in most of the dogs fed kibble by three years of age; oral infections, especially when they become systemic, will lead to a shorter life.
 If your dog has poor dentition he is going to need to have his teeth brushed every day even if fed bones and may still need a dental cleaning once a year.